-The health of humans and animals were defined by the same medical theory: humoralism.
-This awarded a significant role to the environment in maintaining, disturbing and restoring health status.
-Drawing on the ideas of Hippocrates and Galen, humoralism formed the dominant system of medical thought until the 18th century.
+The health of humans and animals, and their relations to the environment, were defined by the same medical theory: humouralism.
+Drawing on the ideas of Hippocrates and Galen, this formed the dominant system of medical thought until the 18th century.
 It held that all bodies were composed of four humours, influenced by factors such as feeding, climate, ventilation, exercise and sexual behaviour.
-Disease of individual bodies resulted from an imbalance between the humours (Curth, 2002).
-In addition, the rise and fall of epidemics was attributed to changes in the wider environment, as described by the Hippocratic text, Airs, Waters, Places (Wilkinson, 1992; Nutton, 2004).
-These theories implied that similar interventions, such as bleeding, purging, lifestyle changes and improvements in air quality could restore or maintain the humoral balance in both human and animal bodies.
+Disease resulted from an imbalance between the humours (Curth, 2002).
+Bodily health was also influenced by changes in the environment, which the Hippocratic text, Airs, Waters, Places, held responsible for the rise and fall of epidemics (Wilkinson, 1992; Nutton, 2004).
+These ideas implied that similar interventions, such as bleeding, purging, lifestyle changes and improvements in the environment, could restore or maintain the humoural balance in both human and animal bodies.
 Formally trained healers usually focused on one or the other.
-Physicians, surgeons and apothecaries treated humans, while animals received dedicated attention from medieval veterinarians at the Mamluk courts and from British farriers, French marechals, Spanish beitars and their equivalents in other countries (Conrad et al., 1995; Shehada, 2012).
+Physicians, surgeons and apothecaries treated humans, while animals received dedicated attention from medieval veterinarians at the Mamluk courts, and from British farriers, French marechals, Spanish beitars and their equivalents in other countries (Conrad et al., 1995; Shehada, 2012).
 However, such healers were expensive and few in number.
-Consequently, most humans and animals relied on self-help, clergymen, gentry and the various self-styled healers that made up the 'medical marketplace'.
+Consequently most humans and animals relied on self-help, clergymen, gentry, and the various self-styled healers that made up the 'medical market-place'.
 Here, the division between species was less well defined (Curth, 2002).

 The 17th and 18th century movement away from ancient Greek thought brought humans and animals into even greater proximity.
 The new experimental philosophy of nature, and Rene Descartes' (1596-1650) conception of animals as 'automata' (self-operating machines), resulted in the more extensive use of animal vivisection in medical research and teaching (Guerrini, 2003).
 For example, Swiss physiologist Albrecht von Haller (1708-1777) used live animals to work out human neurological functions (Eichberg, 2009).
 At Leiden in the Netherlands, and later in Edinburgh, Scotland, anatomy lecturers vivisected dogs and dissected humans simultaneously, in order to demonstrate to students the structure and the function of body parts (Guerrini, 2006).
-A new scheme of classifying animals, drawn up by Swedish naturalist Carolus Linnaeus (1707-1778), placed humans, apes, monkeys and bats within the same order of primates and brought humans and orang-utans together in the genus Homo, thereby challenging notions of a human-animal divide (Ritvo, 1995).
+A new scheme of classifying animals, drawn up by Swedish naturalist, Carolus Linnaeus (1707-1778), placed humans, apes, monkeys and bats within the same order of primates, and brought humans and orangutans together in the genus Homo, thereby challenging notions of a human-animal divide (Ritvo, 1995).
 Subsequently, in Paris, additional classification schemes were drawn up using dissected animals from the Versailles menagerie.
-Here, the key figures were George Buffon (1739-1788), the medically trained comparative anatomist, Louis Daubenton (1716-1799) and Georges Cuvier (1769-1832) (Cunningham, 2010).
+Here, the key figures were George Buffon (1739-1788), the medically trained comparative anatomist, Louis Daubenton (1716-1799), and Georges Cuvier (1769-1832) (Cunningham, 2010).